wrong-about-everything/meringue/docs/_build/html/_sources/faq/how_to_convert_a_string_to_date.rst.txt

 =================================

 So, what you really need is an ISO8601 date.
 In other words, you need an ISO8601 object.
 Thus you need a class which creates this object from string.
-That is a meringe way of thinking, reinforced by :doc:`metaphysics <../meringue_philosophy>`.
+That is a meringue way of thinking, reinforced by :doc:`metaphysics <../meringue_philosophy>`.

 So if you have an ISO8601-compliant string, it's as simple as that: